Helston: History

 The site of Helston Castle is now a bowling green near the Grylls Monument, which has been there since 1760.
 The castle was built in 1280 as a simple stone structure for Edmund, Earl of Cornwall.
 By 1478 it had fallen into disuse and ruin.

-Government

-The Helston parliamentary constituency was created in 1298 and elected two members to the Unreformed House of Commons; the Reform Act 1832 reduced the number elected to one.
-Helston is now part of the St Ives constituency, which covers the western part of Cornwall and the Isles of Scilly.
-The current member is the Conservative, Derek Thomas.
-Prior to Brexit in 2020, Helston was within the South West England European Parliamentary Constituency.
-At local government level, the town is administered by Cornwall Council and Helston Town Council.
-Helston is split into three Cornwall Council wards: Helston South, Helston North, and Porthleven and Helston West.
-Helston Town Council is based at the Helston Guildhall which was completed in 1839.
+A free chapel of ease perhaps also built for Edmund, Earl of Cornwall before 1283 was dissolved by the chantries act 1547 and turned into Helston's coinage hall.
+This was later demolished by public subscription raised by Helston's sitting M.P., Charles Abbot, following his return in the 1796 general election.

 Geography

 Helston is situated along the banks of the River Cober in Cornwall.
 Downstream is Cornwall's largest natural lake Loe Pool, formed when a shingle bar blocked the mouth of the river by rising sea levels forming a barrier beach.
 To the south is the Lizard Peninsula, an area important for its complex geology and wildlife habitats.